acrion/systemd-sparrow/README.md

 ```

 ### 5. Non-Blocking Asynchronous Operations
-All Sparrow6 evaluations run in background threads, ensuring systemd's core operations continue at full speed.
+All Sparrow6 evaluations run in background threads managed by [Cbeam's message_manager](https://cbeam.org/message_manager), ensuring systemd's core operations continue at full speed.
+No external tools like cron are needed - threading is handled entirely within the systemd process.
+See the [Asynchronous Resource Monitoring](#asynchronous-resource-monitoring-with-cbeam) section for implementation details.

 ## Implementation Roadmap